 - Are studying a full time course (min.
 12 hours a week )

 - Started your course before your 19th birthday

 - Are studying a course that is only available at a facility that is not your nearest.

 Find more details of Suffolk's subsidised post-16 travel scheme here or call 0345 606 6173.
 A contribution of £310 per term is normally expected.

 Contact the Finance Advisers

-For more information about any of the above visit Jane or Rachel in the Advice Shop.
-You can also contact them on 01603 773322 or email@example.com
+For more information contact Jane or Rachel in the Advice Shop on 01603 773322 or email email@example.com